foodlang/specification/README.md

 # The Food Specification
 This repository contains the specification of Food.
 The specifications are the documents that officially explain the Food language, and how it should be implemented to be officially compatible.

-## Food 1.1 (WIP)
-The next evolution of Food.
-It will not be backwards compatible with Food 1.0 (Food 1.0 lacked many features and details.)
-It is currently slowly being designed.
-It aims to be the first *usable* and concrete version of Food.
+Furthermore, this is the version that is currently targetted by CK, the official Food compiler.

 ## [Food 1.0](draft10/README.md)
 Food 1.0 is the first version of the Food specification.
 It lacks a lot of information (it is more or less left to the implementation.)